-In our strategy 2019-2022, our defined ambitions are:
+In our strategy 2023-2026, our defined ambitions for agriculture & manufacturing are:

 The agribusiness sector is vital for economic growth and job creation in Africa.
 More than half of Sub Saharan Africa’s population works in agriculture, yet Africa does not produce enough food to feed the continent.
 Norfund’s investments in the agribusiness value chain drive productivity, create jobs, link smallholder farmers to markets and increase production.